-The Company is committed to creating a safe, healthy, and productive work environment for all Employees.
+Centrus is committed to creating a safe, healthy, and productive work environment for all Employees.
 Employees are required to comply with all safety and health-related statutes and regulations, as well as Company policies regarding safety and health.
 These statutes, regulations, and policies require safe workplace conditions, free of recognized hazards and unsafe work practices.

 An Employee should report any workplace safety concerns to a supervisor.
-The failure to abide by workplace safety laws and regulations could subject our Employees to an unsafe work environment and the Company and responsible Employees to significant civil and criminal liabilities.
+The failure to abide by workplace safety laws and regulations could subject Employees to an unsafe work environment and Centrus and responsible Employees to significant civil and criminal liabilities.